pthread_attr_getguardsize

 int pthread_attr_setguardsize(pthread_attr_t *attr, size_t guardsize);

-int pthread_attr_getguardsize(pthread_attr_t *attr, size_t *guardsize);
+int pthread_attr_getguardsize(const pthread_attr_t *attr, size_t *guardsize);

 Compile and link with -pthread.